osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/pi-adapter-for-dnp3-data-source-configuration.md

 1. Use a text editor to create a file that contains a DNP3 data source in JSON format.
     * For content structure, see [DNP3 data source examples](#dnp3-data-source-examples).
     * For a table of all available parameters, see [DNP3 data source parameters](#dnp3-data-source-parameters).
-1. Save the file.
+2. Save the file.
 For example, `ConfigureDataSource.json`.
-1. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run a `POST` command with the contents of the file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/DataSource/`
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run a `PUT` command with the contents of the file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/DataSource/`

    **Note:** The following example uses DNP3-1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).